 |Choose two of the following:||6|

 Note: Student pursuing the double major in mathematics and statistics must earn a total of 120 credits.
-The above outlined courses must be additional to the courses defined for the stat major (core, major, allied field and HSS).
+The above outlined courses must be additional to the courses defined for the stat major (core, major and allied field).